mspnp/microservices-reference-implementation/deployment.md

      --namespace backend-dev \
      --dependency-update

-# Verify the pod is created
+# Verify the Helm deployment status
 helm status dronescheduler-v0.1.0-dev --namespace backend-dev

+# Verify that the drone scheduler microservice pod is in running state (Ctrl+C to quit)
+kubectl get pods -n backend-dev --watch
 ```

 ## Verify that all the microservice pods are ready and are in the running state.